 Please note: the ideas and opinions expressed on this blog are my own, and do not necessarily represent the institutional perspectives of United Theological Seminary.

-I serve as Academic Dean and Associate Professor of New Testament at United Theological Seminary in Dayton, Ohio.
-I hold a PhD from Southern Methodist University and am an ordained elder in the West Ohio Conference of the United Methodist Church.
+I serve as Academic Dean and Professor of New Testament at United Theological Seminary in Dayton, Ohio.
+I hold a PhD from Southern Methodist University and am an ordained elder in the Global Methodist Church.

 While serving as Dean takes most of my professional time, I still find time to write.
 My first, book, Honor Among Christians: The Cultural Key to the Messianic Secret, is an examination of the passages in the Gospel of Mark in which Jesus tries to suppress knowledge of his deeds or identity.
 I examine these passages by viewing them through the lens of honor and shame, core values of the ancient Mediterranean world.